wolcn/eks-terraform-demo/README.md

 kubectl get nodepools
 ```

-Because it's an automode cluster, no nodes will be shown until pods have been sucessfully deployed.
+Because it's an automode cluster, no nodes will be shown until pods have been successfully deployed.
 When trouble-shooting failed provisioning, the following command can sometimes provide useful information:
 ```
 kubectl get nodeclaims
 ```